psatler/reactjs-redux-sagas/README.md

 </p>

-> E-Commerce like app showcasing redux and hooks
+> E-Commerce like app showcasing react, hooks, redux and redux-sagas

 ## How to run